Chlorothalonil Environmental Exposures

 Methods and data for potential exposure estimates

+Actual pesticide application rates were not available for Canada, so pesticide usage was estimated based on crop types grown and typical application rates for these crops in North America.
 To estimate potential environmental exposure for chlorothalonil, data were obtained on the distribution and acreage of different crop types, chlorothalonil application rates and the population or number of people living in each area.
 Data on agricultural crops were obtained from Agriculture and Agri-Food Canada’s Annual Crop Inventory for 2016, which are digital images (raster datasets) that produce an average crop accuracy of 89%.

 Data on pesticide usage came from the United States Department of Agriculture’s Agricultural Chemical Use Program and the Government of Ontario’s Ministry of Agricultural, Food and Rural Affairs.
 These datasets summarize how much chlorothalonil was applied to crops along with the average yearly application rates.
 Group averages were applied if specific crop data were not available.
 For instance, we averaged the chlorothalonil application rates for pears, peaches, and apples to estimate the application rate for “orchard fruits”, which was a crop type captured by the Annual Crop Inventory.
 Average annual chlorothalonil application rates for all crops were obtained.